(Or, “What We Did When We Were Dumped After 25 Years in Corporate America”)

-Pete worked his way through college by pumping gas on the midnight shift at a Mobil Oil service station in East Lansing, Michigan.
-He graduated from college in 1971 with High Honors, and a Bachelor of Science Degree in Mathematics, Physics and Chemistry from Michigan State University.
+Pete worked his way through college by pumping gas on the midnight shift at a Mobil Oil service station in East Lansing, Michigan, while carrying a full credit load at Michigan State University.
+He graduated from college in 1971 with High Honors, and a Bachelor of Science Degree in Mathematics, Physics and Chemistry.
 Pete had planned to teach math and science in high school.
 However, managers at Mobil Oil recognized Pete’s determination and work ethic as he worked long hours to pay for his education, and offered him an entry level position with Mobil.

 After training with Mobil for a year in Chicago, Pete was assigned a territory as a Marketing Representative in Grand Rapids, Michigan.
 He was then transferred and promoted frequently to assignments in Detroit; Philadelphia; Toledo; back to Philadelphia again; New York City; Los Angeles; Kansas City; Chicago; Washington, DC; and finally back to Philadelphia for a third time in 1991.

 Pete was transferred around the country by Mobil a total of 17 times in twenty years.
 Each new position brought increased responsibilities, a bigger salary, and everything that came with them.
 After beginning his corporate career by managing a small sales territory, he eventually became responsible for such critical and diverse things as developing Mobil’s U.S. strategic planning, managing the company’s U.S. computer systems and data management operations, and directing Mobil’s worldwide credit operations.

 It was during his third assignment in Philadelphia that he met fellow Mobil employee Dora Ferrer, and they married in November, 1993.